You have a technical blog but there is only one problem: no one is reading what you write.

-Start with a problem your readers have that you can help with.
-What makes it important?
+Start with a problem your readers have that you can help solve.
+What makes the problem important?
 Why should they care?
-Does that inconsistency cost them anything?
-Persuasion depends on what they doubt and not on what you think is cool.
+Does that cost them anything?

 The introduction is a quick version of why they are wrong, according to you.
-Because you might have proven that your work is valuable to them, they will read your post.
+When you have proven them that your work is valuable, they will read your post.

 Defining or explaining things is not necessary.
-You are writing to people who already know this stuff.
-Skip explaining things and adding background sections.
+You are writing to people who already know the topic.
+Skip explaining things.
+Avoid background and introductory sections.

 Every community has its code.
 Learn their code and rules.
 A code is a set of words that communicates value to a group.
-Create a word list with their code and use it in your writing.
-Without using their own words, you are very unlikely to create value or to be persuasive.
+Create a jargon list that your audience follows, and use it in your writing.
+Without using their own words, you are unlikely to create value or to be persuasive.

 By definition, anything you write has the function to help your readers understand better something that they want to understand well.

 - Writing serves two main purposes.
-1: to help you think.
-2: to change your reader’s mind.
-For the second purpose, writing is not about the writer, it’s about the reader.
+1: to help you think; 2: to change your reader’s mind.
+For the second purpose, writing is not about the writer, it’s all about the reader.
 What’s in it for them?

 - Know your readers.
-What problems do they have that you can help with?
-Remember, no one cares about the inside of your head unless you pay them to.
+What problems do they have that you can help solve?
+Remember, no one cares about the insides of your head unless you pay them to.

-If you enjoyed this post, share it with someone who wants to learn how to write effectively.
+Did you enjoy this post?
+Share it with someone who wants to learn how to write effectively.

 Did you like this article?
 You're gonna love these other ones: